OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 The first concept that we’re going to explore is an executable.
 An executable is, as the name implies, a program that can be executed.
 This is contrast to a library, which we will explore in the later section.

 Let’s get started!
-First, we need to create a `jbuild` configuration file.
+First, we need to create a `dune` configuration file.
 Make sure you’re in the todolist directory, and create the file with the following contents on your editor:

 ```
-(jbuild_version 1)

 (executable
-  ((name main)
-    (libraries ()))
+  (name main))
 ```

-The file should pretty much be self-explanatory. jbuild files are written using S-expressions (those lisp-y parentheses).
+The file should pretty much be self-explanatory. dune files are written using S-expressions (those lisp-y parentheses).
 In this particular file, we note that we’re using version 1 of jbuild specification.
-Each of the top-level elements are called stanzas, and currently we have two stanzas.
+Each of the top-level elements are called stanzas, and currently we have one stanza.

 In the executable stanza, the value of name field denotes the module (file) name that contains the entry point of the program.
 In this case, we set it to main, meaning that Dune will look for a main.ml file on the directory.
-We also have the libraries field — that is now currently empty — which will be the place to list the libraries our executable depends on (more on that in a moment).
+This is a barest minimum of a dune configuration file.
+We can also have a libraries field which will be the place to list the libraries our executable depends on (more on that in a moment).

 We’re now still missing the required main.ml file, so let’s create one: